 Written on 08 June 2018.

 Focusing on Montreal as a creative business hub.
 The international study-trip gives students attending the MSc in Creative Business & Social Innovation programme special access to the inner workings of the city's business networks and creative arts ecosystem.
-Students experience a behind-the-scenes look at some of Montreal’s most dynamic and forward-thinking arts, culture and social innovation organisations such as Cirque du Soleil, Patron of the EDHEC MSc in Creative Business & Social Innovation programme.
+Students experience a behind-the-scenes look at some of Montreal’s most dynamic and forward-thinking arts, culture and social innovation organisations such as Cirque du Soleil, partner of the EDHEC MSc in Creative Business & Social Innovation programme.

 The week-long exploration offers insights to emerging business prospects such as new job titles, entrepreneurial endeavours, and the global collaborations aimed at strengthening the sustainability, social innovation and arts industries in the Montreal and the world.
 Students gain first-hand knowledge of the professional opportunities that exist for them as trained managers and future leaders in the space.
 They discover who the key players are, how their organisations generate revenue, and what operational structures are being put in place to solve the city’s social issues and creative business challenges.